electropaultje/itho-daalderop-amber-firmware/README.md

 ## ESPHome configuration

 The controle module will be delivered preprogrammed.
 It is possible to make changes to the configuration by adding the YAML configuration into ESPHome yourself.
-The last used configuration can be found in this repository ([2 relay parity NONE](/firmware-2relay/firmware-2relay-none.yaml), [2 relay parity EVEN](/firmware-2relay/firmware-2relay-even.yaml), [4 relay parity NONE](/firmware-4relay/firmware-4relay-none.yaml), [4 relay parity EVEN](/firmware-4relay/firmware-4relay-even.yaml)).

 The choice in parity depends on your Amber software version.
-There are two buttons available in the web interface which can be used to flash the firmware based on the needed parity settings.
+There is a configuration setting which sets the parity.
+The default setting is NONE.
+Change this setting when no data is returned from the Amber.

 **Note: no support is given on self made changes**